DeiInvictus/deiinvictus.github.io/_posts/2024-12-26-the-old-ways.markdown

 > Thus says the Lord: “Stand by the roads, and look, and ask for **the ancient paths**, where the good way is; and walk in it, and find rest for your souls.
 But they said, ‘We will not walk in it.’
 (ESV Study Bible, 2008, Jeremiah 6:16 ESV).
 >> This is what the Lord says: “Stop at the crossroads and look around.
 Ask for **the old, godly way**, and walk in it.
 Travel its path, and you will find rest for your souls. **But you reply, ‘No, that’s not the road we want!’** (New Living Translation, 2015, Jer.
 6:16 NLT).

 Christianity today is populated by individuals who have chosen to abandon the old ways and ancient paths, instead accumulating false teachers who entice them with **new things** and deceive them into believing they can live lifestyles of sin contrary to Scripture (1Jn 3:4-10; 5:18), all to satisfy their itching ears.
-In their pursuit of novelty, they forsake the wisdom of the past, while those who remain steadfast in the ancient truths stand as a testament to genuine faith.
+In their pursuit of justifying their sin, they forsake the wisdom of the past, while those who remain steadfast in the ancient truths stand as a testament to genuine faith.

 > For there will be a time when people will not tolerate sound teaching.
 Instead, following their own desires, they will accumulate teachers for themselves, because they have an insatiable curiosity to hear **new things**.
 And they will turn away from hearing the truth, but on the other hand they will turn aside to myths (The NET Bible: Full Notes Edition, 2019, 2Tim.
 4:3-4 NET).